freedib/lldbmi2/README.md

   - Many errror messages with Eclipse (command arguments nor recognized(.
   - The code is complex and not easy to debug for a newcomer.

-LLDBMI2 is a lightweight alternative to LLDB-MI on Mac OS X.
+LLDBMI2 is a lightweight alternative to LLDB-MI on Mac OS X. It allows:
+- Debug a local pplication
+- Attach to a running process.

-It should be useful until LLDB-MI gets enough maturity or better, if Eclipse supports directly LLDB.
+It should be useful for Mac OS x users until LLDB-MI gets enough maturity or when Eclipse will support directly LLDB.
-It could be adapted to Linux or Windows, but not very useful while GDB is fully operational on these platforms.

 # Limitations
 No remote debugging.